Who Actually Reports Crypto to the IRS — and What the Data Reveals

 Third-party reporting is the real game-changer

 The single most effective tool for tax compliance isn't audits or penalties — it's third-party reporting.
-Research consistently shows that when a third party (your employer, your bank, your broker) reports your income directly to the IRS, compliance rates shoot up to 95%+.
+As we saw at the top of this post, when a third party (your employer, your bank, your broker) reports your income directly to the IRS, compliance shoots up to ~95%.
+The IRS's own 2022 tax gap projections show the inverse at scale: a $696B annual gross gap, with $539B (77%) of it coming from underreporting on returns that did get filed.

 For most of the study period, crypto existed in the self-reported zone.
 Exchanges like Coinbase sent some 1099-B forms, but it was inconsistent and voluntary.
 The researchers found that IRS-reported crypto volume was only a fraction of what the Bitcoin blockchain actually recorded.